 NordVPN – Performance

-As usual, NordVPN excelled in our streaming tests – we were able to view region-locked content on Netflix US, BBC iPlayer and, somewhat unusually, All 4, as well as Crunchyroll and Shudder’s US services.
+As usual, NordVPN excelled in streaming tests – I was able to watch region-locked content on Netflix US, BBC iPlayer and, somewhat unusually, All 4, as well as Crunchyroll and Shudder’s US services.
 It has a huge number of servers in 62 different countries, which doubtless helps its IP addresses keep off streaming industry blacklists.

 Related: What is a VPN?